-Sand in all three samples are compositionally similar natural siliceous sands consisting of major amount of variably strained quartz, and subordinate amounts of quartzite, quartz siltstone, feldspar, and other siliceous and minor ferruginous components.
-Particles are subangular to subrounded, mostly equidimensional to a few elongated, dense, hard, well-graded, well-distributed, nominal 2-mm in size, and present in sound conditions without any evidence of potentially deleterious reactions (e.g., alkali-aggregate reactions).
+Mortar contains crushed siliceous sand consisting of major amount of variably strained quartz, and subordinate amounts of quartzite and feldspar, which are best seen in thin section micrographs in Figure 15.
+Particles are angular to subangular, mostly equidimensional to a few elongated, dense, hard, well-graded, well-distributed, nominal 2-mm in size, and present in sound conditions.
+Despite the presence of potentially deleterious strained quartz and quartzite particles, there is no evidence of alkali-silica reaction of sand in mortar.